hmrc/reactivemongo-json/README.md

-**[DEPRECATED][UNMAINTAINED] Please be aware that this library is no longer maintained.
-Moving forwared, please use [simple-reactivemongo](https://github.com/hmrc/simple-reactivemongo) or [Play-ReactiveMongo](https://github.com/hmrc/play-reactivemongo) were appropriate.
-If you wish to use an alternative to this library, please use the officially maintained upstream version: [ReactiveMongo-Play-Json](https://github.com/reactivemongo/reactivemongo-play-json)**
+**[DEPRECATED] Please be aware that this library is no longer maintained.
+Moving forwared, please use [simple-reactivemongo](https://github.com/hmrc/simple-reactivemongo) or [Play-ReactiveMongo](https://github.com/hmrc/play-reactivemongo) version 6.0.0 or higher were appropriate.
+If you wish to use an alternative to this library, please use the officially maintained upstream version that is now used in the platform libraries: [ReactiveMongo-Play-Json](https://github.com/reactivemongo/reactivemongo-play-json)**

 # reactivemongo-json